omriLugasi/release-toolkit/docs/PLUGINS_FILE.md

 All the following plugins configurations should be under the `workspace.plugins` array.

 ### Github Plugin
-Github plugin integrate to your github account and responsible to create github tag and github release (including changelog) according to your configuration.
+The GitHub plugin integrates with your GitHub account and is responsible for creating GitHub tags and releases (including changelogs) based on your configuration.

 ```json
 {